 Surviving any type of motor vehicle crash can be incredibly overwhelming, but collisions with commercial fleet vehicles present exceptional challenges to obtaining your fair compensation and settlement.
 Commercial fleet enterprises are already prepared with legal and insurance resources at their fingertips, not to mention experience protecting their interests in the aftermath of accidents.

-Following a serious truck wreck, your first concern should be healing and recovery.
-Leave the hard work and stress of fighting the insurance companies to your skilled 18 wheeler accident attorney.
+Following a serious 18 wheeler wreck, your first concern should be healing and recovery.
+Leave the hard work and stress of fighting the insurance companies to our skilled 18 wheeler accident attorneys in Haltom City, TX.
 Thompson Law has the track record of success and the tenacity to stand up to the big trucking companies and insurance agencies.
-Call today to put Thompson Law at (844) 308-8180 to work for you.
+Call today to put Thompson Law to work for you.

-We provide auto accident victims with dedicated and tenacious legal representation, ensuring that you get fair value for your claim.
+We provide 18 wheeler accident victims with dedicated and tenacious legal representation, ensuring that you get fair value for your claim.
 Our Haltom City 18 wheeler accident lawyers will build a strong case with supporting evidence so that you recover the money that you deserve.

 Following any commercial vehicle collision, especially after large truck wrecks, and particularly when there are serious injuries on the scene, it is extremely important to involve the proper authorities and make an accurate record of the events.

-The following provides a quick guide has helpful reminders of the fast facts to gather immediately and shortly after the accident, as much as you are able:
+The following provides a quick guide as helpful reminders of the steps to take immediately and shortly after the accident, as much as you are able:

 Following a serious 18 wheeler accident, it is essential that you prioritize the healing and health of you and your family.
 At Thompson Law, our hope for every client is a full recovery.
 Personal injury serves to protect victims in all circumstances of pain and loss after a traumatic incident.
-Medical Expense costs can be covered by the compensation won by your Thompson Lawyer after your accident.
+Medical expenses can be covered by the compensation won by your Haltom City 18-wheeler accident lawyer.
 Having financial compensation to help put your life back together after pain and loss, missed work and wages, and emotional trauma can make an enormous difference in your ability to lead a normal life after the accident.

 Tragically, some of the injuries that result from these crashes are so severe or traumatic that there is no possibility of return to life as it was before.
 Tractor trailer wrecks cause catastrophic injuries in collisions which may include: